 Carlos Valenzuela always loved his hometown of Santa Rosa de Copán, nestled in the mountains of western Honduras.

-Despite living in one of the country’s poorest regions, Carlos (below left) was skeptical of leaving Santa Rosa de Copán and his family behind.
+Despite living in one of the country’s poorest regions, Carlos (below center) was skeptical of leaving Santa Rosa de Copán and his family behind.

 To help get his restaurant off the ground, Carlos contacted a close friend, Carlos Milla (below, on right), who had started a digital advertising company a few months earlier.

 With Milla’s help, Carlos launched an aggressive online marketing campaign.
 Together, the Carloses positioned Calito’s Grill as the new place to be—a must-visit attraction for locals.

 Within two years, Calito’s Grill quadrupled its seating capacity.
 Carlos is opening a second location to serve the ever-growing demand.